Canadian 5-Year Bond Yield Surges

 It’s All About The Property.

-General Mohamed Mahmoud 26 Feb
+General 26 Feb

 When your mortgage application goes through the approval process, they are not only looking at you, but also the property in question.
 In fact, sometimes when an application is denied it has nothing to do with you, and everything to do with the property.